fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 In general, the mesh must satisfy three requirements:

-#.
-Its interval must be small enough to resolve the shortest wavelength (highest
+#. **Temporal Resolution**.
+Its interval must be small enough to resolve the
+   shortest wavelength (highest
    frequency component) of the signal, so that electromagnetic field details are not missed.
 Thus, we need several cells per wavelength.

-#.
-Its interval must be small enough to resolve the shapes of the simulated
+#. **Spatial Resolution**.
+Its interval must be small enough to resolve the
+   shapes of the simulated
-   structure (especially small details), so that the details of the structure are not missed.
-Thus, we need at least a few cells around the important shapes (such as the waveguide plates) of the structure.
+   structure, so that small details of the structure are not missed.
+Thus, we need at least a few cells around the important shapes (such as the waveguide plates) of the structure. openEMS uses a rectilinear mesh with variable spacing.
+To save time, only use a fine mesh interval around details within a structure, use a coarse mesh for the rest.

-#.
-Its interval should not change suddenly by a large factor.
+#. **Smoothness**.
+Its interval should change smoothly, not by a sudden jump.
+   It's recommended to keep the spacing change within a factor of 1.5 between adjacent mesh lines.

+#. **1/3-2/3 Rule.**  Ideally, around a metal conductor's edges, the metal
+   should occupy 1/3 of a cell, while the vacuum or insulator occupies 2/3 of a cell.
+More on that later.

 As a rule of thumb, we want a mesh resolution of at least: